Beyond Words: An Experimental Study of Signaling in Crowdfunding: Study II: Mechanisms in Context: The Layout with Two Descriptions

-\subsection{Participants}
+\subsubsection{Participants}

-For experiment 2, we recruited $750$ participants in total ($250$ for the control group and $500$ for treatment). $228$ of the participants in the control group and $462$ participants in the treatment group completed the survey.
-Of the $462$ participants in the treatment group, $308$ passed the attention checks.
-Altogether, we conducted the analysis on the responses of $536$ participants.
-Out of these, 51\% were male.
-Most of them were between 30-49 years old (61\%), Caucasian (75\%), had an annual income less than $\$75,000$ (68\%), and had a college or advanced degree (69\%).
+For Study II, we recruit $N=750$ participants, $250$ for the control group and $500$ for the treatment condition.
+We include the same screening questions used in Study I at the beginning of the study (see Appendix) to ensure that participants are representative of crowdfunders.
+Figure~\ref{fig:familiarity_cf_exp2} shows the corresponding summary of the participants' responses to questions about their role and frequency of participation in crowdfunding in Study II.
+Of the $750$ crowd workers that attempt the screener, 636 participants (84.8\%) pass the screening on familiarity with crowdfunding and are enrolled in the study as participants.
+Of the 636 participants enrolled, 576 participants complete the survey.
+Three hundred and eighty-six participants (67\%) are in the treatment group, and 190 participants (33\%) are in the control group.
+Of all the admitted participants in the treatment and control groups, 51.4\% are male.
+Most of them are between 30 and 49 years old (63.9\%), Caucasian (76.0\%), have an annual income less than $\$75,000$ (66.8\%), and have a college or advanced degree (73.8\%).
+They are compensated equally to the participants in Study I.